 At Independent People Homecare, we understand a person living with dementia may experience difficulties with eating and drinking, therefore it’s important to remember there are a variety of things that you can do to support them.
-Our eating and drinking with Dementia guide draws on our wide experience of caring and supporting those living with Dementia.
+Our eating and drinking tips with Dementia guide draws on our wide experience of caring and supporting those living with Dementia.
 Offering solutions, making adaptations and increasing your knowledge will mean that you can support the person living with dementia to eat and drink well.

 Why have they lost weight?